-“What should we post next on social media?”— One question that has blurred all of our minds.
+“What should we post next on social media?”— One question that has burdened all of our minds.

-However, you can save your team from this wrath with a pre-planned content calendar.
+However, you can save your team from this nuisance to organize social media content calendar.
 Hubspot research states that companies that publish more than 16 posts a month generate 3.5 times more traffic than those which publish less than 4.

-But it does take a considerable amount of time to produce 16 well-researched and valuable pieces of content a month, and it’s difficult to conjure impactful topics out of the blue without having some kind of strategy.
+But it does take a considerable amount of time to produce 16 well-researched and valuable pieces of content a month, and it’s difficult to conjure impactful topics out of thin air without having some semblance of strategy.

 And oddly enough, 63% of businesses don’t have a documented strategy, which means they resort to an ad-lib approach and come up with the topics they will cover on the fly.

 While the impromptu technique is good for some businesses, it is still no excuse for low-quality content.
-That’s why brands eliminate the risks and start out with strategic planning of a content calendar to churn out high-quality posts.
+That’s why brands eliminate the risks and start out with strategic planning to organize social media content calendar to churn out high-quality posts.